ibmresilient/resilient-community-apps/fn_zia/README.md

 * A note is added to the IBM SOAR incident with the status of the query.
 * If the number of categories or URL count are > 50 the raw JSON is included in the note, the data table will not be updated.

+Note: The category name field is only valid for custom categories.

 An example workflow that uses this IBM SOAR function is `ZIA: Get Customlist`.

 The workflow is initiated by the manual incident rule `ZIA: Get Customlist`.